bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 * Describe assembly language and machine language: Assembly language can also be referred to as ASM and is known as a low level programming language.
 Machine language (also known as machine code) consists of instructions that are executed by a CPU.
 These specific tasks can range from load, jump or ALU operations within a CPU register or memory.

 #STRETCH QUESTIONS
 * Why is 3D performance so much higher with a graphics card than without?
+A CPU is used to handle all tasks that a computer needs to run - including running the operating system and assisting all the hardware in talking with each other - while a GPU is focused solely on graphics performance.

-* Suggest the role that graphics cards play in machine learning:
+* Suggest the role that graphics cards play in machine learning: Due to a GPU's specialization, it can handle single tasks more efficiently as it doesn't have to concern itself with running the OS and can focus on single tasks like gaming or machine learning.

 ## Coding